5 Free Plagiarism Checkers for Irish Students and Teachers

 A student only needs to copy-paste or upload their file into the tool and click the “Get Report” button.

-Once that is done, the tool generates a report in which it highlights the plagiarized parts and provides the sources as well.
+Once that is done, the tool generates a report in which it highlights the plagiarised parts and provides the sources as well.
 When we tested it, we got this result.

 4. Study Moose

-This tool does not require any account, so students can easily access it without any issues.
-The method to use it is the same as other tools i.e., input content and click the “Check my essay” button.
+This tool does not require an account, so students can easily access it without any issues.
+The method to use it is the same as with other tools, i.e., input content and click the “Check my essay” button.

-This time the result says that the text is only 5% unique, meaning that it is 95% plagiarized.
+This time, the result says that the text is only 5% unique, meaning that it is 95% plagiarised.
 So, Study Moose is more accurate than Paper Rater but less accurate than Prepostseo.
 However, you should also consider that a 5% error is possible in all processes and can be safely ignored in most cases.

 Anyhow, this is a great tool for students to check their work for accidental plagiarism.
-The red highlights are great for pinpointing the plagiarized areas which can be edited to avoid plagiarism.
+The red highlights are great for pinpointing the plagiarised areas, which can be edited to avoid plagiarism.
 Teachers can use it for finding out if students are cheating or not.

 5. ITS